Program Learning Outcome Assessment

 - Complimentary departments/programs within the same institution or departments/programs in the same discipline at other institutions.

-Example program-level student learning outcomes from University of Connecticut's Assessment Office:
+Example program learning outcomes from University of Connecticut's Assessment Office:

 - Anthropology: Students will be able to explain and appropriately apply evoultionary theory to human and nonhuman primate biological phenomena; this should include ability to summarize the basic time-line and processes of general primate and specific hominid biological evolution.